 To those employers who value employees based on what, when, and how much they produce (a woman was not hired to produce a baby!), abortion is a necessity.
 This includes employers who profess to be pro-life.
 Our entire utilitarian system buzzes along as it does because of our unmentioned methods of disposing of those who are not useful to us.

 We elevate female fertility in accepted contexts (whether in secular ads depicting idealized bourgeois home life, or pop theology delectating over the beauty of motherhood) but push it aside when inconvenient.
 We push out of sight the offensive pregnancies, placing the burden of care for the child on a marginalized woman.
-While the Left offers her abortion as the only obvious alternative, the Right demands that she not accept this alternative, but offers almost nothing else in its place.
+While pro-choice advocates offer her abortion as the only obvious alternative, it doesn’t seem much of a choice if there’s no other option.
+Meanwhile, the Right demands that she not make this choice – but offers her no viable alternative.

 In order to minimize the demand for abortion, we need reframe our view of pregnancy, beyond the system of capitalist production.